funkatron/now-playing/README.md

 # Dead Agent "Now Playing" Scripts

-This repository contains scripts to retrieve and display the currently playing song from various music players on MacOS.
+This repository contains scripts to retrieve and display the currently playing song from Apple Music and the Spotify desktop app on macOS.

-Right now only Apple Music is supported, but I plan to add support for audio sources in the future.

 # Requirements